wennergr/funkjs/README.md

 ------------

 funkjs is a pure functional library without side effects and 100% immutable.
-It consists of a list and a tuple library but many other components are under development.
+It consists of a list, stream (lazy list) and a tuple library Many other components are under development.

 Documentation